JSischo/Waupaca_repo/README.md

 ## Rationale for Project Selection
 To help control the pet homelessness crisis and to prevent unnecessary euthanasia of healthy animals, locally in Waupaca County, using historical data analysis to assist in obtaining grant funding to cover some costs for spay and neuter procedures of low income family pets and free roaming cats.

+### Humane Society of Waupaca County
+The Humane Society of Waupaca County is located in the city of Waupaca in Waupaca County, Wisconsin.

+*
+*
+*

+As is typical in most animal adoptions across the nation, HSWC charges an adoption fee that covers the costs associated with animal care such as spaying and neutering.
+Animals must be spayed or neutered either before adoptions or as a condition of adoption in order to reduce homeless pet populations.
+However, in some cases, animal owners obtain their pets through sources other than animal shelters such that the pets have not yet been altered.
+The cost of obtaining spay and neutering services through a veterinarian can be cost prohibitive for low income families.
+To assist with this need, the HSWC offers spay and neuter services to low-income families through their clinic program. (in addition to vaccinations and microchipping)

 ### Question to Answer
 What is the need for future spay and neuter funding for the Waupaca County Humane Society?